Billy-Dickson/Home-Network/README.md

 Access link is part of only one VLAN, and normally is for end devices.
 Any device attached to an access link is unaware of a VLAN membership.
 An access-link connection can understand only standard Ethernet frames.
 Switches remove any VLAN information from the frame before it is sent to an access-link device.

-Trunk link can carry multiple VLAN traffic and normally is used to connect switches to other switches or to routers.
+Trunk link can carry multiple VLAN traffic and normally is used to connect switches to other switches or to routers or switches to wireless access points.

 ### What are the port types?

 #### Access ports:
 - Belongs to one VLAN.
+- Usually an Untagged VLAN with the corresponding PVID (Native VLAN in Ubiquti language).
 - Commonly used to connect a computer to a ports.

 #### Trunk ports:
 - Allow multiple VLANs through.
 - Receives and sends multiple VLAN packets.
-- Typically used for connection switches together or routers and switches.
+- Typically used for connection switches together or routers and switches or switches and wireless access point.

 #### Hybrid ports:
 - Allow multiple VLANs through.
 - Receive and sends multiple VLAN packets.
-- Used for connections between switches, switch to phone to computer (Devices that understand tags).
+- Used for connections between switches, switch to phone to computer (Devices that understand tags) see [802.1Q](https://en.wikipedia.org/wiki/IEEE_802.1Q) on more information on VLAN tagging..

 You might grasp an understading of ports types in following table.